 The following schedule is offered in order to allow applicants to reasonably plan project timelines for potential funding applications.
 The SRTS program does not have a defined call for projects.
 Applications are accepted year-round.
+Applications that are selected for funding may receive conditional commitments for funding in the current or a future state fiscal year.
 Missing or inaccurate information may delay a funding request into the next selection review cycle.
 For further details, contact the SRTS Coordinator for your region.

 * Recommended Contact with Grant Coordinator: